dvreeze/sudoku/hibernate-strategy.md

 * they "attract" the immutable Guava collections such as `ImmutableList` and `ImmutableSet`, in order to explicitly promise immutability
   * note that these immutable Guava collections are "regular" *Java collections*, with stronger immutability guarantees than "unmodifiable collections"
 * they do *not use any proxies*, so what you see is what you get, and there is *no hidden state*
-* related to the previous bullet point, they typically contain *no annotations* and therefore *do not depend on any annotation processing* external to the data class
+* related to the previous bullet point: they typically contain *no annotations* and therefore *do not depend on any annotation processing* external to the data class
 * they are *thread-safe* (if all of their record components are immutable as well)
 * they are technology-agnostic, just like the abstract service layer Java interfaces passing them around
 * they do not support "bidirectional associations" if they are deeply immutable